 The horizontal progress bar chart (or score meter template) shows the actual value on a percentage scale.
 You can create it using a few simple steps using stacked bar charts.

 Do you like infographics?
 Use the people graph instead of columns or bars to present your data set using shapes and icons.
 The result is a great-looking chart.
 So, it’s easy to tell a story based on your data.
 Please take a closer look at our latest infographics.
 The article provides free Excel chart resources.

 Create three series and use the IF function.
 If the latest data point (value) exceeds the actual value, apply a green arrow elsewhere and use a red marker.
-To build it, we’ll use a combination of three simple line charts to create a forecast.
+To build it, we’ll combine three simple line charts to create a forecast.
 Read the guide!

-What are bullet graphs?
-A bullet graph is an excellent alternative to gauges.
-The chart transforms data using length and height, position, and color to show actual vs. target using bands.
-Save more space using bullet graphs!
-Tell a story using segmented bar charts to display complex data.
+A bullet graph is a real alternative to gauges.
+It transforms data using length and height, position, and color to show actual vs. target using bands.
+You can save more space using bullet graphs.
+Without using advanced chart types, you can easily tell a story using segmented bar charts.
 In our detailed guide, you can learn how to track progress easily.
-Check the example!

-Sometimes we use dynamic charts to display the key metrics from a vast amount of data.
+Sometimes, we use dynamic charts to display the key metrics from a vast amount of data.
 Apply Excel Form controls (drop-down list, spin buttons, radio buttons) to improve your charts.

 Use the first template to highlight a data point based on your selection.
 The second is a combination chart example; it uses two dynamic line charts and a bar chart.
 Finally, learn how to create interactive tooltips for your charts.